byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 #### **What is Bokashi?**

-**Probiotic Soul Food For The Soil.**
+**Pro-biotic Soul Food For The Soil.**
 Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of indoor composting that uses beneficial micro-organisms to quickly ferment many types of organic matter including food remnants, fruit, vegetables, meat, dairy and bread.

 #### *Method*

 **Step 1: Fermentation** - takes place indoors in a Bokashi bin.
-Layering food remnats with a starter mix, the microbes present in the starter mix quickly ferment the food remnants.
+Layering food remnants with a starter mix, the microbes present in the starter mix quickly ferment the food remnants.
 Once filled set the bin aside for 10 - 14 days and start using another bin.
 Two weeks later the initial bin of organic matter will be fully fermented and ready for Step 2.

 Although the terms humus and compost are informally used interchangeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.

-**Step 2: Decomposition** - is done in the garden, compost pile, or a semi closed probiotic *soil factory*.
+**Step 2: Decomposition** - is done in the garden, compost pile, or a semi closed pro-biotic *soil factory*.
 Shallow Bury the contents of the bin in the garden or compost bin.
-Upto 1/3 can be added to the bottom of indoor or outdoor pots.
+Up to 1/3 can be added to the bottom of indoor or outdoor pots.

 Most food remnants will be indistinguishable from the soil in a week or two, although certain items like bones, egg shells, and corn cobs will take longer to disappear and will act as a slow release fertilizer.
 While the organic matter is decomposing it is still quite acidic so wait 10 days before planting.

 The active ingredients in the process are the effective microorganisms – a combination of lactic acid bacteria (also found in home kefir whey and lacto ferments), photosynthetic bacteria, and yeast - that ferment the organic matter.
-These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnats as the bin is filled.
+These microbes, present in the Bokashi Starter Mix, are sprinkled over the layers of food remnants as the bin is filled.

-A healthy Bokashi bucket does not create bad odours, greenhouse gas, or heat - uses no power, and is completely natural.
+A healthy Bokashi bucket does not create bad odors, greenhouse gas, or heat - uses no power, and is completely natural.
 The aroma of the open bin is slightly sweet, fermented (sour), perhaps slightly alcoholic odor and should not be offensive.

 #### *Benefits of Bokashi*

 **A solution to a big problem.**
-**Responsible managment of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bioactive soil and probiotic fetilizer to combat the negative use of toxic chemicals and pollutants.**
+**Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active soil and pro-biotic fertilizer to combat the negative use of toxic chemicals and pollutants.**

-Bokashi is an ecologicaly responsible option for food remnants of those living in apartments/condos or for those looking to use their food remnants as a nutrient rich probiotic soil amendment in their garden, plant pots or the environmet as a gift of thanks, fertile soil for Mother Earth.
+Bokashi is an ecologically responsible option for food remnants of those living in apartments/condos or for those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the environment as a gift of thanks, fertile soil for Mother Earth.
 No traditional garden is required!
 Be creative.
 Whats around ...

 **Bokashi can be:**

 - fairly easy to maintain
 - very affordable
-- can use most food remnats (including meat, dairy and cooked foods)
+- can use most food remnants (including meat, dairy and cooked foods)
-- provides a nutrient rich probiotic soil amendment and liquid fertalizer for house plants, the garden, or potted plants.
+- provides a nutrient rich pro-biotic soil amendment and liquid fertilizer for house plants, the garden, or potted plants.

 #### *Materials and Tools Needed*